-The Dracaena marginata is a member of the Dracaena family (Liliaceae), a family that provides some of the most durable plants used indoors in offices building, hotels and malls but also as an everyday house plant.
+The Dracaena marginata is a member of the Dracaena family (Asparagaceae), a family that provides some of the most durable indoor foliage plants used indoors in offices building, hotels, and malls but also as an everyday house plant.

 Although it may look palm-like as a larger specimen it is in the same family as the popular Yucca plant.